HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 Running Ollama with OpenClaw requires more resources than most people expect.
 The bottleneck isn't OpenClaw itself (it runs fine on minimal hardware).
 It's the local model that needs serious compute.

 RAM is the primary constraint.
 Local models load entirely into memory.
-A 7B parameter model (the smallest useful size) needs roughly 4-8GB of RAM just for the model weights.
-Add OpenClaw's own memory footprint, the operating system, and any other services, and you need 16GB minimum.
-For anything larger than 7B parameters, 32GB is the practical floor.
+A 7B parameter model needs roughly 4-8GB just for the weights.
+Add OpenClaw's own memory footprint (its system prompt alone runs to tens of thousands of tokens, which sits in your KV cache), the OS, and any other services, and 32GB is the practical floor for a useful experience.
+16GB works only for 7B chat-only experiments — community guides converge on 32GB once you actually load OpenClaw's prompt and try agent tasks.

 VRAM matters more than RAM if you have a GPU.
 Running models on a dedicated GPU is dramatically faster than CPU inference.
 An NVIDIA RTX 3060 with 12GB VRAM can run 7B models comfortably.
-An RTX 3090 or 4090 with 24GB VRAM can handle models up to about 30B parameters.
-For the community-recommended glm-4.7-flash model (roughly 25GB VRAM requirement), you need the top tier.
+A used RTX 3090 or RTX 4090 with 24GB VRAM can handle models up to about 30B parameters.
+For glm-4.7-flash (30B-A3B MoE, ~19GB at q4_K_M quantization), 24GB VRAM is enough at q4 — higher quants need a 32GB card.

 Apple Silicon changes the math.
 M1/M2/M3/M4 Macs with unified memory handle local models surprisingly well because the GPU and CPU share the same memory pool.
 A Mac Mini M4 with 24GB unified memory runs 7B-14B models smoothly.
 A Mac Studio M2 Ultra with 64GB+ unified memory runs the larger models that give the best results.